 5. Tent Capacity and Livable Space

 For the most part, backpacking tents are offered in capacities ranging from one to four people.
-Two-person models are the most popular, and these are designed to fit two standard-width sleeping pads (20 inches each) side by side.
-Opting for a one-person tent is a nice way to save weight, although many solo backpackers still decide to size up to a 2P as it allows for some extra space inside (plus, you have the versatility to bring a partner on trips).
-Three-person tents are a nice solution for small families, couples backpacking with a dog, or for those that like to keep more of their gear inside.
-Finally, four-person tents are the least common as they are fairly heavy and bulky, but they can be a suitable option for families.Backpacking tents (interior space)
+Two-person models are the most popular, and these are designed to fit two standard-width sleeping pads (20 in. each) side by side.
+Opting for a one-person tent is a nice way to save weight, although many solo backpackers still decide to size up to a two-person model as it allows for some extra space inside (plus, you have the versatility to bring a partner on trips).
+Three-person tents are a nice solution for small families, couples backpacking with a dog, or for those who like to keep more of their gear inside.
+Finally, four-person tents are the least common as they're fairly heavy and bulky, but they can be a suitable option for families venturing into the backcountry (remember, you can always split the weight between multiple people).

 6. Number of Doors

-While certainly not the most exciting feature, the number of doors on a tent is an important consideration, especially among those backpacking with a partner.
-For trips with two folks or more, having a door on both sides of the tent is a worthwhile luxury.
+While certainly not the most exciting feature, the number of doors on a tent is an important consideration, especially for those backpacking with a partner.
+For trips with two people or more, having a door on both sides of the tent is a worthwhile luxury.
 Not only do you get extra storage space (more on this below), but having your own door makes it far easier to get in and out at night.
-Single doors do save a little weight, but in most instances we don’t think the tradeoff in reduced storage and all-around convenience is worth it (again, solo backpackers are an exception here).
-It’s worth noting that the location of the door also is important: single doors at the head end of the tent like on Big Agnes’ Fly Creek HV don’t require as much gymnastics to access compared with models with one side door like Kelty’s Late Start.
-But in general, we recommend that two backpackers should look for a tent with two doors unless you’re really counting ounces.Backpacking tent (two doors)
+Single doors do save a little weight, but in most instances, we don’t think the trade-off in reduced storage and all-around convenience is worth it (again, solo backpackers are an exception here).
+It’s worth noting that the location of the door also is important: Single doors at the head end of the tent like on Big Agnes’ Fly Creek HV UL2 don’t require as many gymnastics to access compared with models with one side door like Kelty’s Late Start 2.

 7. Weather Protection and Ventilation

 Weather can be unpredictable in the wilderness even in the middle of summer, but the good news is that just about every backpacking tent made can hold up in a light summer storm.
-Shared features among the vast majority of designs are coated and waterproof rainflies, raised bathtub-style floors, and seam taping to reduce the chance of moisture making its way through.
+Shared features among the vast majority of designs are coated and waterproof rainflies, raised bathtub-style floors, and seam taping (full or partial) to reduce the chance of moisture making its way through.
 Pricier models generally are more weather-resistant than budget options as their materials are sturdier and will hold up longer (one notable exception is some ultralight designs that sacrifice weather protection for reduced weight).
-And if you expect to see some decent rainfall and wind, look for a tent with a rainfly that comes all the way to the ground for maximum coverage and guy-out points along the exterior for attaching cord to increase strength.Backpacking tents (weather protection)
+And if you expect to see some decent rainfall and wind, look for a tent with a rainfly that comes all the way to the ground for maximum coverage and guy-out points along the exterior for attaching cord to increase strength in high winds.

 Nearly as important as weather protection is a tent’s ability to ventilate.
-Everything from muggy and hot weather to breathing overnight in cold temperatures can create a surprising amount of moisture build-up along the tent walls.
-To combat this, tent makers utilize a double-wall construction, which encourages airflow by having the tent body and rainfly be two separate pieces.
+Everything from muggy and hot weather to breathing overnight in cold temperatures can create a surprising amount of moisture buildup along the tent walls.
+To combat this, tent makers utilize a double-wall construction, which encourages airflow by separating the tent body and rainfly.
 In addition, you’ll see large swaths of breathable mesh along the upper portion of many quality designs.
 Finally, be on the lookout for deployable vents in the rainfly that can be opened to create a chimney-like effect to get air moving (you can also close them if the weather turns).

 8. Durability

 A general rule to have in mind is that as a tent’s weight goes down, durability will decrease.
-For the materials on the tent body and rainfly, most manufacturers will provide the denier or “D,” which is a measurement of fabric thickness (the higher the number, the thicker it is).
+For the materials on the tent body and rainfly, most manufacturers provide the denier (often abbreviated to just “D"), which is a measurement of fabric thickness (the higher the number, the thicker it is).
 It’s a good idea to check the listed denier on all parts of the tent, but the floor is the area we focus on as it’s the most vulnerable to punctures, rips, and wear over time.
-Floor denier can vary widely, from a substantial 68D on the Marmot Tungsten to an extremely thin 10D on Nemo’s 2-pound Hornet Elite 2.
-And many popular lightweight models split the difference, including the MSR Hubba Hubba NX and Nemo Dagger (30D for both).
+Floor denier can vary widely, from a substantial 68D on the Marmot Tungsten to an extremely thin 10D on on Gossamer Gear's The Two.
+And many popular lightweight models split the difference, including the MSR Hubba Hubba 2 (20D) and Big Agnes Copper Spur HV UL2 (15D x 20D).

 9. Storage: Vestibules and Interior Pockets